Residual Entropy of Glasses and the Third Law Expression: Introduction

-\paragraph{Purpose.} By studying residual entropy, the present study aimed to establish an unambiguous statement of the third law.
-The present paper is a revised version of earlier studies \cite{Shirai18-res, Shirai18-Unattain}.
-As mentioned above, the critical issue for the residual entropy is the understanding of equilibrium and TCs in a consistent manner.
-The rigorous definitions of equilibrium and TCs are given in the author's previous study \cite{StateVariable}, which is an extension of the theory of Gyftopoulos and Berreta \cite{Gyftopoulos} to solids.
-In this paper, the unambiguous expression of the third law is constructed by starting from rigorous definitions of equilibrium and TCs.
-Historically, many fundamental problems of the third law were discussed through the glass issues, and accordingly the glass issues are deeply addressed throughout this paper.
-The rigorous definitions of equilibrium and TCs adapted here are so novel from the conventional understanding that readers might be concerned about the validity of the present theory.
-This theory has, however, received growing acceptance through previous studies on glass: the glass state \cite{Shirai20-GlassState}, the hysteresis in glass transition \cite{Shirai21-GlassHysteresis}, the activation energy of transition \cite{Shirai21-ActEnergy}, and specific heat jump \cite{Shirai22-SH}, which constitute the background of the present study.
-Investigation of the residual entropy of glass is now in order.
+By examining the problems of residual entropy, the present study aims at establishing an unambiguous statement of the third law.
+This paper constitutes a substantially revised version of the author's earlier works \cite{Shirai18-res, Shirai18-Unattain}.
+As noted above, the central issue underlying residual entropy is the consistent understanding of equilibrium and TCs, a goal that was not fully achieved in the previous studies.
+The rigorous definitions of equilibrium and TCs are given in author's another study \cite{Shirai18-StateVariable}, which is an extension of the theory of Gyftopoulos and Berreta \cite{Gyftopoulos} to solids.
+Here, the unambiguous expression of the third law is constructed by starting from the rigorous definitions of equilibrium and TCs.